 There is a rare side effect of severe allergic reaction, but that’s present for many OTC acne treatments and not necessarily unique to adapalene.

-Due to the increased risk of photosensitivity, it may be advisable for patients using adapalene to use physical barriers like long-sleeve shirts and hats as much as possible.
-Photosensitive skin may degrade more readily than healthy skin, so avoiding sun exposure at least in the areas where adapalene is applied seems prudent.
+Due to the increased risk of photosensitivity, it may be advisable for patients using adapalene to wear physical barriers like long-sleeve shirts and hats as much as possible.
+Photosensitive skin may age more rapidly than healthy skin when exposed to UV rays, so avoiding sun exposure at least in the areas where adapalene is applied seems prudent.

-The side effects of adapalene are relatively mild in our opinion, and certainly more so than systemic acne drugs such as prescription antibiotics.
+The side effects of adapalene are relatively mild in our opinion, and this treatment certainly seems to be a healthier option than systemic acne drugs like antibiotics.

 Tretinoin is one of the most common prescription medications for treating acne, both as a standalone treatment and as an active ingredient in custom formulations like those sold by Curology, so patients are often curious about whether adapalene or tretinoin is more effective.